What Causes Vivid & Weird Dreams?

 What is the difference between lucid and vivid dreams?

-A vivid dream is defined as being very similar to waking life; you often don’t realise that you are dreaming at the time when the dream is happening, and unfortunately, there’s not always a guarantee that you’ll remember once you wake up.
+A vivid dream is defined as being very similar to waking life; you often don’t realise that you are dreaming when the dream is happening, and unfortunately, there’s not always a guarantee that you’ll remember once you wake up.

 Whereas, a lucid dream can be scary, as you know you are dreaming but can potentially become paralyzed.
 Even if you want to wake up, it can be difficult to do anything to remove yourself from the situation except wait it out.

-While vivid dreams can be startling or a bit unsettling, they’re usually harmless and often just a sign that you’re waking up during REM sleep.
+While vivid dreams can be startling or unsettling, they’re usually harmless and simply a sign that you wake up during REM sleep.
 They can even highlight areas of your life to focus on, like mental health or your sleep routine.
-But if these dreams start affecting your daily life, it might be worth chatting with a doctor to uncover the cause and find ways to help put those vivid dreams to bed.
+However, if these dreams start affecting your daily life, it might be worth speaking with a doctor to uncover the cause and find ways to put them to rest.

 About the author